Sinfolke/ispa-parser/README.md

     Add remove of unused variables (required IR optimization)

-    Add insertion of NOT when one rule shadows another
+    Fix bug when variable in group assigned not shadow variable but base one Add insertion of NOT when one rule shadows another

     Add automatic generation of recovery by panic mode strategy